Wondering how to insert and remove your contacts? Watch this informative video

 Keeping clear of eye infections.
 Wearing contact lenses of any kind increases the threat of corneal infection, just given that contact lenses reduce the quantity of oxygen that gets to the corneas.
 Eye infections aren’t unavoidable, nonetheless.

 To stop infections:.
 Exercise great hygiene.
 Clean, rinse and completely dry your hands fully prior to handling your contacts.
 Take off your contacts ahead of going to sleep.
 This concerns extended wear contacts, as well.
 Although extended wear contacts are designed to be slept in overnight, continuous wear dramatically increases the threat of eye infections.
 Decrease contact with water.
-Remove your contact lenses ahead of you have a bath, swimming or make use of a hot tub.
+Remove your contact lenses ahead of having a bath, swimming, or making use of a hot tub.
 Never moisten your lenses with saliva.
 Avoid any kind of temptation to put your lenses in your mouth to wet them.
 Take care with contact lens solutions.
 Utilize solely commercially sold, sterilized items made particularly for the variety of contact lenses you use– not water or homemade saline solution.
 Discard the solution in the contact lens holder each time you cleanse the lenses, and do not “refill” existing solution that’s currently in the contact lens holder.
 ‘Rub and also wash’ your contact lenses.
 Gently rub your lenses while you’re washing them, even if you decide on no-rub solution.
 Keep an eye on the expiration date.
 Don’t use contact lens solution that is past the expiration date.
 Change contact lenses as well as holders as recommended.Follow supplier instructions for changing your contact lenses– and also replace your contact lens case every three to six months.

 Dry Eyes and Contact Lenses